 There are essentially two types of buses, buses for Palma city and surroundings and buses for the rest of the island.

-The blue, white and red buses are for Palma city and surrounding areas.
+The blue, white and green buses are for Palma city and surrounding areas.
 These are run by the EMT (Empresa Municipal de Transports Urban de Palma de Mallorca).

 For routes stretching out across the island you will need the red and yellow buses; these are run by the TIB (Transport de les Illes Balears).